iboss21/LUXCore/README.md

 # LUXCore

 **LUXCore** is an advanced, modular core framework designed for FiveM servers.
-Built with scalability, performance, and compatibility in mind, LUXCore offers seamless integration with the most popular frameworks, databases, inventory systems, and custom features for developers.
+Built with scalability, performance, and compatibility in mind, LUXCore offers seamless integration with popular frameworks, databases, inventory systems, and custom features for developers.

 ---